-You’ll also need to have all the right tools to get the job done, so it’s probably best to invite a professional at this point.
+You’ll also need all the right tools to get the job done, so it’s probably best to call in a professional at this point.

-If you chose to insulate your garage, you might not need such a kit as the ambient weather inside will be warmer than the temperature outside.
+If you choose to insulate your garage, you might not need such a kit as the ambient weather inside will be warmer than the temperature outside.

 Protect the Refrigerator

-Clean the area around the refrigerator properly and ensure clean airflow around it.
-Doing your carpentry work in the garage, for example, can cause sawdust to lodge inside your refrigerator’s exterior components.
+Clean the area around the fridge properly and ensure clean airflow around it.
+For example, carpentry work in the garage can cause sawdust to lodge inside your refrigerator’s exterior components.

 The coils transferring heated refrigerant can trigger a fire if they raise the temperature of highly flammable materials like gasoline or cleaning items.

 Keep the Compartment Full

-If your refrigerator is full, it won’t have to work so hard to maintain the temperature inside the compartment as there’d be no room for warm air (or chilly air in the winter) to disrupt things.
+Your fridge won’t have to work so hard to maintain the temperature inside the compartment as there would be no room for warm air (or chilly air in the winter) to disrupt things.

 Consider Getting an Outdoor Refrigerator

-The first two features are important if you are keeping your refrigerator in a garage where water can seep in.
-The UV protection will come in handy if the refrigerator is positioned near a window that lets in direct sunlight.
+The first two features are vital if you keep your refrigerator in a garage where water can seep in.
+The UV protection will be useful if the fridge in the garage is near a window that lets in direct sunlight.